Letter spacing as a curve

 letter-spacing: calc(var(--t-ls-max) - var(--t-ls-span) * pow(var(--t-ls-r), var(--t-ls-base-px) / 1em));

-The trick is the exponent. base / s is written as var(--t-ls-base-px) / 1em.
-The 1em resolves against the element's own font size, so the browser computes the power live for each size.
-One valid CSS value for the whole scale, no token per size.
+The interesting bit is the exponent. base / s is written as var(--t-ls-base-px) / 1em, and the 1em resolves against the element's own font size, so the browser computes the power live for each size.
+One valid CSS value covers the whole scale, with no token per size.

 Why the origin model didn't fit clamp

-The type system is fluid.
-Each size is a clamp interpolating between a viewport min and max:
+The type system I work with is fluid, so each size is a clamp interpolating between a viewport min and max:

 @function px-clamp($min, $max) {